nieboczek/ggs-modding-docs/modding/setup.md

 Download and install [Visual Studio Code](https://code.visualstudio.com/).
 Open VSCode in the `Grocery Store Simulator/Simulatorita/Binaries/Win64/Mods` folder.
-You can now go to look at the other modding guides
+You can now go to look at the other modding guides.